The Planet Green Tree Service Difference

 • Have full insurance to protect themselves and your home

 Our customers mean a lot to us, which is why we strive to provide them the best, most helpful customer service in our industry.
-When you hire our company to perform a tree service in cityname, know that we take this responsibility seriously and will always treat your home like we would treat our own.
+When you hire our company to perform a tree service in Hanahan, SC, know that we take this responsibility seriously and will always treat your residential and commercial like we would treat our own.
 At Planet Green Tree Service, you won't ever have to worry about sneaky hidden fees or outrageous pricing.
-We believe every homeowner and business owner should have access to affordable tree services, which is why we set our rates at reasonable levels.
+We believe every residential and commercial owner should have access to affordable tree services, which is why we set our rates at reasonable levels.
 Our job is to protect your home, your trees, and also your wallet!

 Whether your home has overgrown trees that need trimming or you have an unsightly stump that needs grinding, our team of tree experts is here to help.
 Curious what kind of tree care work we provide to homeowners in South Carolina?